MicrosoftDocs/architecture-center/docs/operator-guides/aks/aks-triage-node-health.md

   - e2e-aks
 ---

-# Examine the node and pod health
+# Examine node and pod health

+_This article is part of a series.
+Start with the [overview](aks-triage-practices.md)._

 If the cluster checks are clear, check the health of the Azure Kubernetes Service (AKS) worker nodes.
 Determine the reason for the unhealthy node and resolve the issue.

-_This article is part of a series.
-Read the introduction [here](aks-triage-practices.md)._

 ## Step 1: Check the overall health of the worker nodes